 Medicare and Medicaid are both government-funded programs that offer affordable health care.
 Medicare aids seniors, whereas Medicaid helps low-income families and children.

 Medicare is for residents 65 and older.
 There are several options within the program, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for one of these Medicare Savings Programs:
+You may also qualify for a Medicare Savings Programs with these income requirements: